New Zealand Motorhome Rental

 Compare NZ RV Rental and Campervan Hire Rates Online

 New Zealand is made up of two islands, the north and south.
-Each has several large cities, Auckland in the north and Christchurch in the south being the mail international entry airports.
-New Zealand motorhome, campervan and recreational vehicle (RV) agents are located near all major airports in New Zealand, including Apollo Campervans, Britz Campers and Maui Motorhome rentals in New Zealand.
-Book your motorhome or campervan rental online before you travel, then simply pick up the keys on arrival and begin your RV holiday without delay!
+Each has several large cities, Auckland in the north and Christchurch or Queenstown in the south being the main international entry airports.
+New Zealand motorhome rental, campervan hire and recreational vehicle (RV) agents are located near all major airports in New Zealand, including Apollo Campervans, Britz Campers and Maui Motorhome rentals in New Zealand.
+Book your New Zealand motorhome rental or campervan hire online before you travel, then simply pick up the keys on arrival and begin your RV holiday without delay!

 New Zealand by Motorhome North to South:

 A rental motorhome trip from the north of New Zealand to the south takes you through beautiful scenery, through mountain roads, past glaciers and across an ocean!
 Though divided into two islands, it is possible to take your hire campervan on the ferry from Wellington to Picton.
 There are holiday parks and caravan and camping sites that will accept motorhomes, campervans and recreational vehicles with truly amazing locations and facilities throughout New Zealand.